 Feedback via E-mail

-The KU Writing Center is now closed for the fall semester.
-We will reopen for the spring semester on the first day of classes, Tuesday, January 20.
+The Writing Center is now closed for the spring semester.
+We will reopen on the first day of summer classes, Tuesday, June 9th.

 Many students prefer to send us their writing online and receive feedback via e-mail.
 E-mail feedback can be a great option for those writers who learn better from written than verbal feedback or who have complicated schedules but still want to use the Writing Center.

 Think e-mail feedback is for you?
 Just decide the specific areas or concerns you want feedback on; send your questions, assignment, and draft through our online form; and wait for our response.
 It's that easy.

 First, make sure you're using a browser that is compatible with our website.
 We recommend Firefox, Chrome, or Safari.

 What area of your writing you would like advice on (i.e., your thesis statement, the organization of a particular section, the general sentence fluency, and so on).
 The more specific your question and the more information you provide for us, the better able we are to help you.